NAUTILUS AND BONE (FRONTENAC HOUSE, 2020)

 “In Nautilus and Bone, Lisa Richter races around the life and work of Yiddish-language poet Anna Margolin (1887 – 1952) until her “words are wilding.”
 The poetry supersedes the mere biographical and showcases the triumphs of the genre: in forms including sonnet crowns, centos, and homophonic translations, Richter keeps up with Margolin’s escapades from Brisk to the Lower East Side.
 Poems such as “Flew the Peacock Off-Golden” combine iconic themes of Yiddish poetry with Richter’s exuberant syntax: “above sleep I became the peacock/my restless eye flew away you bow.”
 Language flaunts itself across history — with epigraphs ranging from Lorca to Lizzo, the collection memorializes Margolin’s legacy across time.
 Richter’s exhilarating achievement doesn’t merely bring Margolin to life — it dares the reader to live as fully as Margolin.” – Judges’ remarks, Jewish Book Council

-To order Nautilus and Bone, please visit the Frontenac House website or contact your local independent bookseller.
+To order Nautilus and Bone, please visit the Frontenac House website, or order through your favourite local independent bookstore.

 “Lisa Richter weaves time and place with grace and expertise throughout the poems in this her first collection, Closer to Where We Began.
 Sensual, delicate yet biting, these poems sweep forward and back with energy and insight proving ‘the heart is a finite muscle of blood and music.’
 By following the rhythm of each poem’s unfolding we are led to a ‘deeper quiet.’
 A rich and resonant book.”—Catherine Graham, author of Her Red Hair Rises with the Wings of Insects